akb825/ModularShaderLanguage/README.md

 The core of the language is GLSL with the following changes:

 * Uses a C preprocessor to allow for macros and \#includes.
-* Uses declaration blocks for the inputs and outputs for the various stages and buffers.
-These are used to extract metadata and control the elements to use the compilation untis.
+* Allows tagging of elements to only be included for specific pipeline stages of the shader.
+* Allows the removal of uniform blocks to use the same source on targets that don't support them.
 * Declaration of the full pipeline used with the entry points used at each stage.
-Entry points that are referenced multiple times are shared.
+Multiple pipelines can be declared in the same shader. (e.g. different rendering techniques or passes)

 Not all language features will be available on all targets.
 The targets will pre-define macros to dtermine their capabilities, allowing for conditional compiling can be used to switch between implementations when differences arise.